pongasoft/vst-vac-6v/README.md

 -------------

 ### 2019-01-02 - `v1.2.0`
-* Slight tweaks to the scrollbar
+* Tweaks to the scrollbar (now includes zoom handles)
 * Use of [Jamba](https://github.com/pongasoft/jamba) framework 3.0.0

 ### 2018-10-06 - `v1.1.0`